flimo44/ha-google-assistant-label-sync/README.md

 # HA Google Assistant Label Sync

+> 🚧 Early development project
+>
+> Feedback and ideas are welcome.

 Generate Home Assistant Google Assistant `entity_config` from Home Assistant labels.

 Instead of manually maintaining a long YAML list of exposed entities, simply add a label in Home Assistant, run the script, and it generates the Google Assistant configuration automatically.